Karl Fischer analysis for precise water content determination

 Accredited laboratory COFRAC ISO 17025

-What is the Karl Fischer method?
+What is the karl fischer method?

-Moisture measurement by Karl Fischer analysis
+Moisture measurement by karl fischer analysis

-Karl Fischer analysis, also known as “Karl Fischer moisture,” refers to the measurement of moisture or water content in samples using the Karl Fischer method.
+The analysis, also known as “Karl Fischer moisture,” refers to the measurement of moisture by Karl Fischer or the water content in samples using the Karl Fischer method.
 It is widely recognized for its precision and adaptability to various types of materials, whether solid, liquid, or gaseous.
+Karl Fischer moisture measurement is useful in sectors where water content can affect product quality, stability, and shelf life.

-Karl Fischer method principle
+Karl fischer method principle

-The Karl Fischer method is based on a well-defined chemical reaction between the water in the sample and Karl Fischer reagents.
-This reaction produces hydrogen iodide, the amount of which is directly proportional to the water content.
+The Karl Fischer method is based on a well-defined chemical reaction between the water in the sample and the Karl Fischer reagents.
+This reaction generates hydrogen iodide, the amount of which is directly proportional to the water content.
+Thus, by measuring the amount of hydrogen iodide produced, the method makes it possible to accurately calculate the sample’s water content.

-Karl Fischer analysis: for which industries?
+Karl Fischer analysis: which industries?

 The method is used in many industrial sectors: